 Making URLs in Illustrator behave like links in a PDF

-June 2023 Update — The future is now!
+The future is now!
 Adobe has (finally) added the capability to add links to text and images within Illustrator when saving the file as a PDF.
-Select the text you’d like to behave as a link, and in the Attributes panel choose Image Map: Rectangle (or Polygon) and enter a URL 🔥🌎🔥.

 Why use Illustrator instead of InDesign?

 I mostly work on small docs; single page flyers, detailed invoices, illustrated data sheets, infographics, small brand guides, and so on.
 Adobe InDesign never enters my mind until I have a document requiring 12 pages or more.
 Illustrator is more than sufficient to create beautifully arranged short books.
-The trade off between Illustrator’s powerful tools (and multiple art boards) far outweighs the need to use InDesign’s industrial-strength publication layout capabilities.
-The ONLY reason InDesign saw any use around the office was for hyperlinks within the copy.

 Why use Illustrator instead of Acrobat?

-Adobe Acrobat is a last resort tool to edit a PDF and add hyperlinks on top of the content.
-This is typically fine if there’s only one or two links — perhaps a designer’s resumé where one might need to add a personal website link.
 The drawback is every time the PDF is authored/updated from Illustrator (or even Photoshop), it always requires the additional step of opening the file in Acrobat, adding links, and saving it again.
 After doing this once or twice you’ll realize any edits or content tweaks force one to repeat this tedious process each and every time.

-adding URLs in Illustrator
+Adding URLs in Illustrator

 1. Create a new layer to hold all the URLs